minswap/minswap-dex-v2/amm-v2-docs/amm-v2-specs.md

 - _reserve_a_: Asset A's balance of Liquidity Providers
 - _reserve_b_: Asset B's balance of Liquidity Providers
 - _base_fee_a_numerator_: Numerator of Trading Fee on Asset A side
-- _base_fee_a_denominator_: Denominator of Trading Fee on Asset A side
 - _base_fee_b_numerator_: Numerator of Trading Fee on Asset B side
-- _base_fee_b_denominator_: Denominator of Trading Fee on Asset B side
-- _profit_sharing_opt_: (Optional) Numerator and Denominator of Profit Sharing percentage, this is the percentage of Trading Fee. (eg, Trading Fee is 3%, Profit Sharing is 1/6 -> Profit Sharing = 1/6 * 3%)
+- _fee_sharing_numerator_opt_: (Optional) Numerator of Fee Sharing percentage, this is the percentage of Trading Fee. (eg, Trading Fee is 3%, Profit Sharing is 1/6 -> Profit Sharing = 1/6 * 3%)
 - _allow_dynamic_fee_: allow Batcher can decide volatility fee for each batch transaction

 #### 3.3.5.3 Redeemer
  - **Batching**
  - **UpdatePoolFeeOrStakeCredential**:
    - _action_: There are 2 actions in this redeemer.
-     - _UpdatePoolFee_: Allow Admin to update Liquidity Pool's fee (Trading Fee and Profit Sharing).
+     - _UpdatePoolFee_: Allow Admin to update Liquidity Pool's fee (Trading Fee and Fee Sharing).
      - _UpdatePoolStakeCredential_: Allow Admin update Pool's Stake Credential.
 It allows Minswap can delegate Liquidity Pool's ADA to different Stake Pools
-   - _admin_index_: Index of the UTxO holding Admin License Token in the Transaction Inputs.
- - **WithdrawLiquidityShare**:
+ - **WithdrawLiquidityShare**
-   - _admin_index_: Index of the UTxO holding Admin License Token in the Transaction Inputs.

 #### 3.3.5.4 Validation
 - **Batching**: validate that a Pool can be spent if there's a `Pool Batching` validator in the `withdrawals`
-- **UpdatePoolFeeOrStakeCredential**: Allow Admin update Liquidity Pool's fee (Trading Fee and Profit Sharing) or update Pool's Stake Credential.
+- **UpdatePoolFeeOrStakeCredential**: Allow Admin update Liquidity Pool's fee (Trading Fee and Fee Sharing) or update Pool's Stake Credential.
 It allows Minswap can delegate Liquidity Pool's ADA to different Stake Pools
    - validate Admin with valid Admin License Token must be presented in Transaction Inputs
    - validate there is a single Pool UTxO in Transaction Inputs and single Pool UTxO in Transaction Outputs and:
      - Pool Input contains 1 valid Pool NFT Token